 Submissions will use the BCS eWiC format and will be made via EasyChair.
 Detailed guidance and templates will be available here shortly.
 Submission categories are outlined below and here we have a text version summary of the Call for Papers and a PDF flyer.

-Proposals for workshops, tutorials/masterclasses and Industry Day presentations are invited (Deadline January 17th 2020).
+Proposals for workshops and tutorials/masterclasses are invited (Deadline January 17th 2020).